lyngner/math_visuals/infra/static-site/README.md

 listed above `/api/*`, redeploy the stack (or manually move `/api/*` to the top) so API requests do not fall through to the S3 origin.

+All API-backed behaviours use the managed **CachingDisabled** policy (overridable via the `CachePolicyId` parameter) and allow the verbs `GET, HEAD, OPTIONS, PUT, POST, PATCH, DELETE` so API Gateway can return dynamic JSON responses without being cached at the edge.

 Viewer request rewrites are handled by an attached CloudFront Function that normalises "friendly" app routes (for example `/tenkeblokker/eksempel1`) to their underlying HTML assets before the request reaches S3.
 This keeps deep